Crush graham crackers to fine crumbs by pulsing in food processor or blender.

 Once cooled to room temperature, pour desired amount of glaze over top of prepared cheesecake.
 Cheesecake can be refrigerated with the glaze, or served immediately.

-If the maple glaze doesn’t thicken within five minutes, put it back on sauté and heat for a minute or two longer.
+While the maple glaze is optional, it adds a unique and delicious richness to the cheesecake.
+When cooking, if the maple glaze doesn’t thicken within five minutes, put it back on sauté and heat for a minute or two longer.
 It should be a nice caramel color, as pictured in the process shots above, when it’s ready to be removed from the heat.